-Adjunctive dental services (cont.)
-Caries as a result of "dry mouth" caused by disease All charges or medication Restoration of teeth damaged by acid reflux Non-dental oral surgery Benefits are provided for non-dental oral surgery for the correction of deformities of the jaws due to congenital defects, sickness or injury.
-Examples of congenital syndromes are: • Pierre Robin Syndrome • Treacher-Collins Syndrome • Crouzon's Syndrome Cleft lip or cleft palate treatment includes \$40 per specialist visit \$50 per outpatient non-surgical visit \$200 per outpatient surgical visit \$150 per day up to 3 days per inpatient hospitalization orthodontics, oral surgery, otologic, and audiologic and are provided under the direction of a Physician.
-See page 40 for oral and maxillofacial surgery.
-Not covered: Procedures to correct open bites, cross bites, retruded or protruded jaws which are not related to congenital syndromes or a severe functional malocclusion Pre or post-surgical orthodontics All charges Dental anesthesia Benefits may be provided for outpatient facilities when there exists an underlying medical condition, co-morbidity, or significant risk factor which, as we determine, requires such a facility to control, monitor or treat the medical condition during or immediately after the procedure.
-Examples include: • Hemophilia • Severe asthma • Unstable heart disease • Unstable diabetes.
+Adjunctive dental services (cont.) • Caries as a result of "dry mouth" caused by disease or medication All charges • Restoration of teeth damaged by acid reflux Non-dental oral surgery Benefits are provided for non-dental oral surgery for the correction of deformities of the jaws due to congenital defects, sickness or injury.
+Examples of congenital syndromes are: Pierre Robin Syndrome Treacher-Collins Syndrome Crouzon's Syndrome Cleft lip or cleft palate treatment includes orthodontics, oral surgery, otologic, and audiologic and are provided under the direction of a Physician.
+See previous page for oral and maxillofacial surgery. \$40 per specialist visit \$50 per outpatient non-surgical visit \$200 per outpatient surgical visit \$150 per day up to 3 days per inpatient hospitalization Not covered: Procedures to correct open bites, cross bites, retruded or protruded jaws which are not related to congenital syndromes or a severe functional malocclusion Pre or post-surgical orthodontics All charges Dental anesthesia Benefits may be provided for outpatient facilities when there exists an underlying medical condition, co-morbidity, or significant risk factor which, as we determine, requires such a facility to control, monitor or treat the medical condition during or immediately after the procedure.
+Examples include: Hemophilia Severe asthma Unstable heart disease Unstable diabetes.
 In such cases benefits are provided for general anesthesia and associated facility charges.
 NOTE: These outpatient dental services are separate from and in addition to those provided for below under Dental anesthesia and associated facility charges \$40 per specialist visit \$50 per outpatient non-surgical visit \$200 per outpatient surgical visit \$150 per day up to 3 days per inpatient hospitalization Not covered: Dental procedures themselves unless the dental procedure is specifically stated as a Covered Health Service in this FEHB Brochure All charges

-Dental anesthesia and associated facility charges General anesthesia and associated facility charges for \$40 per specialist visit dental services performed in a hospital or alternate facility when the dentist and the physician determine that such services are necessary for the safe and effective treatment of a dental condition.
-Such treatment is limited to a covered person who meets all requirements in one of the two following sets of conditions: \$50 per outpatient non-surgical visit \$200 per outpatient surgical visit \$150 per day up to 3 days per inpatient hospitalization • Is 7 years of age or younger or is developmentally disabled Is an individual for whom a successful result cannot be expected from dental care provided under local anesthesia because of a physical, intellectual, or other medically compromising condition of the enrollee or insured Is an individual for whom a superior result can be expected from dental care provided under general anesthesia Or • Is an extremely uncooperative, fearful, or uncommunicative child who is 17 years of age or younger with dental needs of such magnitude that treatment should not be delayed or deferred Is an individual for whom lack of treatment can be expected to result in oral pain, infection, loss of teeth, or other increased oral or dental morbidity Note: Such covered health services must be provided under the direction of a physician or dentist.
+Dental anesthesia and associated facility charges General anesthesia and associated facility charges for dental services performed in a hospital or alternate facility when the dentist and the physician determine that such services are necessary for the safe and effective treatment of a dental condition.
+Such treatment is limited to a covered person who meets all requirements in one of the two following sets of conditions: Is 7 years of age or younger or is developmentally disabled Is an individual for whom a successful result cannot be expected from dental care provided under local anesthesia because of a physical, intellectual, or other medically compromising condition of the enrollee or insured Is an individual for whom a superior result can be expected from dental care provided under general anesthesia \$40 per specialist visit \$50 per outpatient non-surgical visit \$200 per outpatient surgical visit \$150 per day up to 3 days per inpatient hospitalization Or Is an extremely uncooperative, fearful, or uncommunicative child who is 17 years of age or younger with dental needs of such magnitude that treatment should not be delayed or deferred Is an individual for whom look of treatment can be Is an individual for whom lack of treatment can be expected to result in oral pain, infection, loss of teeth, or other increased oral or dental morbidity Note: Such covered health services must be provided under the direction of a physician or dentist.
 Not covered: Benefits are not provided for the diagnosis or treatment of dental disease.
 All charges